dof-dss/github-guidance/README.md

 ## User accounts
 You can use your personal GitHub account to access dof-dss or create a specific account for business use.
 Ask your GitHub administrator to invite you.

+### Personal information

+You should be careful and limit the amount of personal information you add to your profile.
+There is no need to provide personal details at all beyond your email address.

 ### Account security

 To secure your GitHub respository make sure you configure two-factor authentication for your account.